The Church has more than its share of critics these days.

 Often these days, it seems, we’re not ridiculed or persecuted because we’re fighting nobly.
 Nope, sometimes we just shoot ourselves in the foot.

-Here are 5 things that, in my view, would help the mission of the church become more authentic and more effective if we could just stop doing them.
+Here are 5 things that churches do that are not in the Bible that would help the church reach more people if we could just stop doing them.

 1. Being So Weird Online